jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 We can see two applications:

-- Customers: application in which customers perform business actions.
+- Customers: application in which customers (final users) perform business actions.

-- Customer Care: application used by company employees to help to their customers.
-This application try to be similar to the Customers application in order to give a good service to the customer.
+- Customer Care: application used by employees to help to their customers.
+This application tries to be similar to the Customers application in order to give a good service to the customer.

+#### How could this be implemented?

-Both applications have their own backend for frontend in order to orchestrate calls to different services and manage details regarding to different channels.
-In some companys, a different frontend developments are built in each application.
-In others, the decission is to build a frontend module containing the functionality and this module is integrated in both applications.
+One approach could be that both applications have their own backend for frontend in order to orchestrate calls to different services and manage details regarding to different channels and different frontend developments are built in each application.
+Other approach could be to build a frontend module containing the functionality and this module is integrated in both applications.
 The backend for frontend usually depends on the application and it isn't reused and backend services are the same in both applications.
+In other companies, there will not be backend for frontend and frontend applications will consume directly backend services.

-If a backend service change and a new version is released, the backend for frontend will consume this new version of the service.
+In all the approaches, backend services are uniques but frontend parts are not uniques.
+If a backend service change and a new version is released, the backend for frontend or the frontend will consume this new version of the service.
 So, business capabilities provided by backed services could be defined as inmutables.

-If the implementations of similar business features between applications is not considered as a whole, they are **mutable**.
+If the implementations of similar business features between applications is not considered as a whole, they are **mutables**.
 That means they are differents implementations of the same business capability:

 ![example](/images/microfrontends/mutable-fetatures.png)